 When you must not take it

-Women of child-bearing age who are taking the medicine should use a proven method of birth control to avoid pregnancy.
+If you are a woman of child-bearing age and are taking this medicine, use a proven method of birth control to avoid pregnancy.

 If you are not sure whether you should start taking this medicine, talk to your doctor.